FernandusJs/Data4/README.md

     8. SPARK_HOME = [PATH TO SPARK DIRECTORY] (ex.
 C:\hadoopTools\spark-3.3.2-bin-hadoop3\)
     9. Add %HADOOP_HOME%\bin to PATH environment-variable
     10. Add %SPARK_HOME%\bin to PATH environment-variable

+### 5. Installing the required packages
+1. Go to terminal in PyCharm
+2. Run the command: pip install -re requirements.txt (it includes all the necessary packages for this course)
+3. Make sure all the packages are installed correctly (if you have errors, try to solve them and run the command again)
+4. If the IDE asks to install jupyter, do so.

 ### 6. Performing the first run
 1. Open the installCheck.py file in PyCharm